-Slide 3: Target market and opportunity
+3. Target market and opportunity

 Use this slide to expand on who your ideal customer is and how many of them there are.
-What is the total market size and how do you position your company within the market?
+What is the total market size and how do you position your company in the market?
 If you can find the data, investors will want to know how much people or businesses currently spend in the market to get a sense of the total market size.
 This is where you tell the story about the scope and scale of the problem you are solving.

 If it makes sense for your business, you’ll want to divide your market into segments that you will address with different types of marketing and perhaps different types of product offerings.